What to see and do in Bodalla

 Just south of Moruya, where the Tuross River winds back into lush dairy country you'll find the pretty, historic village of Bodalla.

 Bodalla is a charming country village nestled in lush dairy pastures and beautiful State Forest.
 Famous for cheese making, this age old industry has been revived with Bodalla once again producing delicious soft and aged cheese along with fresh pasteurised milk and yogurt.
 Lining the main street are quirky shops and eateries, interesting galleries and a good old-fashioned pub.
-At the Bodalla Dairy Shed apart from quality cheeses, milkshakes and cafe styled meals, interacting with the farm animals is a treat for young and old alike and quality on site accommodation is available making a stay in Bodalla village a complete country experience.
+At the Bodalla Dairy Shed apart from quality cheeses, net door at the café you can enjoy milkshakes and cafe styled meals, interacting with the farm animals is a treat for young and old alike and quality on site accommodation is available making a stay in Bodalla village a complete country experience.

 Bodalla is also famous for the iconic All Saints Church.
 Designed by Edmund Blacket and built in 1880, the All Saints Church in Bodalla stands as a memorial to Thomas Sutcliffe Mort, a pioneer of Australian dairying.
 The magnificent church is built in the Victorian Academic Gothic Style and features a great tower and spire, large rose window, oak woodwork and finishing's, and exquisite stained glass windows.
 The impressive pipe organ that now lives in the church was imported from England and built by Henry Willis & Sons.